corrode/corrode.github.io/content/blog/rust-production-guide/index.md

 Rust is an organization-wide commitment, and it's vital to have a long-term mindset.
 If you need to get something done quickly and can afford tech debt, consider using another language.
 However, for long-term projects, Rust's benefits will offset the initial learning curve.

+Management should understand the benefits of Rust and be willing to invest in training, hiring, and tooling.
+They should also be aware of the potential challenges (e.g. delayed project timelines, increased costs, etc.) and have a clear understanding of the trade-offs involved.

 ### Keep an Eye on The Bus Factor

 The [bus factor](https://en.wikipedia.org/wiki/Bus_factor) is the number of